scality/backbeat/docs/transient-crr-source.md

   being a transient source, then the put status is returned as usual,

-* CRR processors will transfer the object asynchronously to all CRR targets set through replication API (also as usual),
+* CRR processors will transfer the object asynchronously to all CRR targets set through replication API (also as usual), with help from the GET location header ensuring reads are done from the transient source location (i.e the RING), overriding the *preferred read location*.

-* finally, once all CRR targets have been processed, the object location will be altered to be the preferred (default) CRR target location, and the transient data will be deleted asynchronously by a garbage collection process.
+* finally, once all CRR targets have been processed, the transient data will be deleted asynchronously by a garbage collection process.
+Reads from users will still happen on the *preferred read location*.

-If for some reason the CRR cannot be completed to some backends, the data will be held on the transient source, and the data will still be readable from both the transient source natively and from the successful CRR targets, either requesting directly the public cloud or through a CloudServer GET specifying the preferred location in a header.
-Once CRR is eventually completed successfully to all backends (either through automatic or manually-triggered retries), the transient source data will be removed.
+If for some reason the CRR cannot be completed to some backends, the data will be held on the transient source, and the data will still be read from either the *preferred read location* if CRR was successful on it, or from the transient source.

+Once CRR has eventually completed successfully to all backends (either through automatic or manually-triggered retries), the transient source data will be garbage-collected, and the object will not be readable anymore from the transient source (we may update metadata to reflect this but should not be strictly required).

 ### Detailed design

 Here are the changes per component:

-#### Cloudserver

-Cloudserver is updated to support the new `isTransient` attribute of location constraints:

-* When receiving a PUT, if the location constraint that applies has a `isTransient` config attribute set to `true`, it will specify in the replication info of the object the one CRR location that is the future non-transient location of the object.

 #### Triggers in kafka messages